Eddie Howe & Bournemouth – from League Two to the Premier League

 But they had a difficult start to the season.
 They managed to win just two of their first 10 games.
 Their form went up and down until Christmas, as they picked up some wins and draws, but also lost quite a few.
 But after Christmas, their form changed.

-From December 26, Bournemouth went on a seven game unbeaten run.
+Bournemouth went on a seven game unbeaten run from 26th December.
 They beat Everton, Arsenal, Chelsea and Stoke, while they drew with West Ham twice and Brighton once.
 This run pulled them away from the relegation zone.
 They won their final two games of the season – against Swansea and Burnley – to record a 12th-placed finish.

 Eddie Howe’s side also went on a run to the quarter-final of the League Cup, where they were beaten 2-1 by Chelsea.